Special Circumstances Enrolments (Referral Program)

 - Students in Years 11-12 enrolling in SIDE’s Referral Program will generally be enrolled with SIDE as a CURRENT student.

-To make an enquiry about the Referral Program for a student with special circumstances, phone SIDE on 9311 1400.
-A SIDE school psychologist will contact you to determine if the student is eligible.
+To make an enquiry about the Referral Program for a student with special circumstances, please fill in an enquiry form or phone SIDE on 9311 1322.
+A member of the referrals team will contact you to determine if the student is eligible.

 SIDE’s receipt of an application for enrolment does not necessarily confirm enrolment.